phylum-dev/phylum-ci/docs/gitlab_ci.md

 See [Phylum Risk Domains documentation](https://docs.phylum.io/docs/phylum-package-score#risk-domains) for more detail.

+**NOTE**: It is not enough to have the total project threshold set.
+Individual risk domain threshold values must be set, either in the UI or with `phylum-ci` options, in order to enable analysis results for CI.
+Otherwise, the risk domain is considered disabled and the threshold value used will be zero (0).

 There will be no note if no dependencies were added or modified for a given MR.
 If one or more dependencies are still processing (no results available), then the note will make that clear and the CI job will only fail if dependencies that have _completed analysis results_ do not meet the specified project risk